DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-tuition-fee-status.md

 It’s possible to work out from a candidate’s application whether or not they’re likely to qualify for ‘home tuition fee funding’.
 This has implications for how the provider’s course is funded as well as for the candidate’s ability to get things like student loans.

+Funding status is determined through a combination of three factors: nationality, the right to work or study in the UK and residency (whether they have a UK address).

+British and Irish candidates automatically qualify for home funding.
+All other candidates must have the right to work or study in the UK and have a UK address.

+Candidates may have the right to work or study in the UK for a number of reasons including:

+- EU settled status
+- EU pre-settled status
+- permanent residence card
+- family visa
+- student visa
+- refugee status

 We can’t be sure whether or not they qualify because we don’t ask them enough questions, so the assessment is provisional.

 ## Candidate data analysis

+Looking at the candidate data, we can see who is likely to qualify for home tuition fee funding and who is not.

 The proportion of all candidates who are British or Irish: